ekiefl/pooltool/narrative/narrative.md

 developed considerably as a programmer due to my line of research.
 Then the COVID-19 pandemic struck and I realized I needed something other than work to keep me stimulated during quarantine.
 That's when I decided to undertake this project.

+## Goal

+Initially, the goal of this project was not to study chaos like in 2013, but instead make as realistic a pool physics engine as possible.
+Since then, as I write this, I have realized that much more is possible.